-We’ve got some interesting releases coming out lately, with games such as Evil Genius 2, the charming indie city-builder Dorfromantik (expect a spotlight on this soon!), as well as the long awaited Kingdom Hearts PC ports (alibet to the Epic Store with a questionable price tag) releasing just this past week.
-We also have the alpha launch of Elite Dangerous: Odyssey, an ambitious expansion designed to breathe some life into Elite’s beautiful but empty universe, and AAA shooter Outriders releasing on April Fool’s Day to some concerns over its performance.
+We’ve got some interesting releases coming out lately, with games such as Evil Genius 2, the charming indie city-builder Dorfromantik (expect a spotlight on this soon!), as well as the long awaited Kingdom Hearts PC ports (on the Epic Store with a questlionable price tag) releasing just this past week.
+We also have the rough launch of Elite Dangerous: Odyssey, an ambitious expansion designed to breathe some life into Elite’s beautiful but empty universe, and AAA shooter Outriders releasing on April Fool’s Day to some concerns over its performance.
 Outriders is a decent, if unpolished experience, and I hope to provide somewhat of a review for that game later.

-There was also interesting news for Total War fans, when Creative Assembly surprise-dropped the announcement for Rome Total War Remastered, which will be released on 29th April this year.
+There was also interesting news for Total War fans, when Creative Assembly surprise-dropped the announcement for Rome Total War Remastered which launched at the end of April to mixed success.

 Today, I’m bringing you some more indie games, short reviews where I share my insights.
 I’ve had some of the best gaming experiences in years with the independent scene, and hopefully this will convince you to give them a try.